 How Eligibility for Need-Based Aid is Determined and How Need-Based Aid is Awarded

 Students are awarded financial aid based on the student’s financial need.
-Financial need is determined by a student’s Expected Family Contribution (EFC) (computed from information provided on the FAFSA) as compared to International Sports Sciences Association’s Cost of Attendance (COA).
+Financial need is determined by a student’s Expected Family Contribution (EFC) (computed from information provided on the FAFSA) as compared to Lionel University’s Cost of Attendance (COA).
 Those who have a positive number remaining after the EFC is subtracted from the Cost of Attendance may qualify for some need-based aid sources.
-To meet with federal regulations, International Sports Sciences Association defines the neediest students as those whose EFC = $0.
+To meet with federal regulations, Lionel University defines the neediest students as those whose EFC = $0.

 Resources Included in Financial Aid Packages are awarded as follows in this order: